cdellacqua/time/docs/classes/time.md

 ▸ **sub**(`that`: [Time](time.md) | string): *[Time](time.md)*

-Subtracts a Time to the current instance, returning a new Time
+Subtracts a Time to the current instance, returning a new Time.
+If the difference yields a negative result, the absolute value is considered

 **Parameters:**